Identifying the right career path for you requires time to reflect and research—and then reflect again.

 - What articles do you stop and read in the Wall Street Journal (or other business publications)?

-Bottom line: Use the insights obtained from the above steps to develop an authentic and compelling story through which you can connect your experiences to your goals.
+Bottom line: The insights you obtain from following these steps can help you develop an authentic and compelling story through which you can connect your experiences to your career goal.